int128/gradle-ssh-plugin/user-guide.md

 Gradle SSH Plugin is a Gradle plugin which provides remote execution and file transfer features.

 This document is for version 0.4.x.
-Also see [the document for version 0.3.x](/user-guide-v3.html).
+See also [the document for version 0.3.x](/user-guide.v3.html).

 Getting Started